axelitus/php-base/README.md

 # Package axelitus/base

 A framework agnostic PHP package that contains _extensions_ and helpers for the PHP primitive types (strings, numbers, array, etc.).
-It also contains common interfaces for _new_ types like collections, etc.
+It also contains common interfaces for _new_ types like dot-notated arrays, collections, etc.

 ## Package Information